munas-git/munas-git.github.io/README.md

 **(_September 2019 - June 2023_)**

   During my tenure, I engaged in numerous impactful initiatives, one of the highlights being my key role in orchestrating a highly successful career fair in 2023.
 As a vital member of the planning committee, I helped bring in distinguished speakers and leading organizations within the tech industry.
 Additionally, I enhanced the event by contributing valuable insights as a panelist during discussions.

+## Interests and Activities
+### AI Research and Trends.
+  I am dedicated to staying at the forefront of artificial intelligence, I do this by regularly reading research papers and follow industry trends through newsletters such as TechCrunch, TL;DR as well as other popular tech blogs and company X and LinkedIn accounts.

+### Teaching
+  Passionate about teaching and sharing knowledge, I actively seek opportunities to educate others through small group meetings, workshops, and voluntary initiatives.
+I believe in fostering a collaborative learning environment, whether within my company or through community engagement, to inspire growth and empower individuals to reach their full potential.

+### Fitness and Working Out
+  I enjoy exploring various training methods, and maintaining a balanced lifestyle through activities such as running, working out as well as meal prep every now and then.

+### Hackathons
+I enjoy hackathons.
+I recently attended and won a two-day AI hackathon at Heat Geeks AI where my team won the prize for Innovation by developing an AI tool to help homeowners and installers assess heat pump locations using satellite imagery, internal company API and OpenAI API.
+References Available on request.